networkpaul/json-route-app/README.md

 http://your-domain-or-ip:5000
 ```

 > Note: Replace `your-domain-or-ip` with your actual domain or IP address.
-If you change the port, replace `5000` with the appropriate port number.
+If you changed the port, replace `5000` with the appropriate port number.

 5. Enter valid JSON: